Teutooni/cumulocity-tedge-demo/README.md

 # Cumulocity with thin-edge demo

-Contents:
+Agenda:
 * Cumulocity overview
-* thin edge overview
+* Quick tour of cumulocity portal
-* demo
+* Thin-edge overview
-* Useful tools
+* Demo

 # Cumulocity

 Cumulocity is a cloud platform centered on IoT needs with a focus on ease of use and rapid deployment.
-As a cloud service it is limited compared to Azure or AWS for example, only offering services needed for device integration, management and data processing.
+As a cloud service it is limited compared to Azure or AWS for example, mainly offering services needed for device integration, management and data processing.
 [Docs](https://cumulocity.com/docs/)

 Cumulocity does support tenant hierarchies, i.e. enterprise tenants which have subtenants under them.
 Also they offer the option to run cumulocity cloud on customer's own datacenter or server, in which case all data is presumably fully under customer's control.